Kimberly-Clark (NYSE:KMB) PT Lowered to $127.00 at Barclays

-Kimberly-Clark (NYSE:KMB) had its price objective trimmed by Barclays from $148.00 to $127.00 in a research note issued to investors on Friday morning, The Fly reports.
-The firm currently has an equal weight rating on the stock.
+Kimberly-Clark (NYSE:KMB) had its target price dropped by equities researchers at Barclays from $148.00 to $127.00 in a report released on Friday, The Fly reports.
+The brokerage currently has an “equal weight” rating on the stock.
+Barclays‘s price objective points to a potential downside of 8.58% from the stock’s previous close.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, April 4th.
-Stockholders of record on Friday, March 4th will be paid a $1.16 dividend.
-The ex-dividend date is Thursday, March 3rd.
-This represents a $4.64 dividend on an annualized basis and a dividend yield of 3.34%.
-This is a positive change from Kimberly-Clark’s previous quarterly dividend of $1.14.
-Kimberly-Clark’s dividend payout ratio is presently 77.55%.

-In other Kimberly-Clark news, Director Todd Maclin acquired 2,000 shares of the business’s stock in a transaction dated Thursday, January 27th.
-The shares were purchased at an average price of $136.01 per share, for a total transaction of $272,020.00.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-0.47% of the stock is owned by corporate insiders.
+In other news, Director Todd Maclin purchased 2,000 shares of the stock in a transaction on Thursday, January 27th.
+The shares were acquired at an average price of $136.01 per share, with a total value of $272,020.00.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Company insiders own 0.47% of the company’s stock.

-A number of hedge funds have recently added to or reduced their stakes in the stock.
-Americana Partners LLC grew its position in Kimberly-Clark by 516.4% during the fourth quarter.
-Americana Partners LLC now owns 12,747 shares of the company’s stock valued at $1,821,000 after buying an additional 10,679 shares during the period.
-Widmann Financial Services Inc. acquired a new stake in Kimberly-Clark during the fourth quarter valued at $54,000.
-Bay Colony Advisory Group Inc d b a Bay Colony Advisors grew its position in Kimberly-Clark by 15.2% during the fourth quarter.
-Bay Colony Advisory Group Inc d b a Bay Colony Advisors now owns 5,008 shares of the company’s stock valued at $716,000 after buying an additional 659 shares during the period.
-ARGI Investment Services LLC grew its position in Kimberly-Clark by 5.4% during the fourth quarter.
-ARGI Investment Services LLC now owns 7,873 shares of the company’s stock valued at $1,125,000 after buying an additional 401 shares during the period.
-Finally, Greenwich Wealth Management LLC grew its position in Kimberly-Clark by 15.4% during the fourth quarter.
-Greenwich Wealth Management LLC now owns 2,991 shares of the company’s stock valued at $428,000 after buying an additional 400 shares during the period.
-Institutional investors own 72.68% of the company’s stock.
+Large investors have recently modified their holdings of the business.
+Kwmg LLC lifted its holdings in Kimberly-Clark by 5.4% during the third quarter.
+Kwmg LLC now owns 29,701 shares of the company’s stock valued at $3,934,000 after purchasing an additional 1,513 shares in the last quarter.
+O Shaughnessy Asset Management LLC lifted its holdings in shares of Kimberly-Clark by 8.8% in the third quarter.
+O Shaughnessy Asset Management LLC now owns 52,539 shares of the company’s stock worth $6,958,000 after buying an additional 4,257 shares in the last quarter.
+CAPROCK Group Inc. lifted its holdings in shares of Kimberly-Clark by 40.9% in the second quarter.
+CAPROCK Group Inc. now owns 8,694 shares of the company’s stock worth $1,170,000 after buying an additional 2,525 shares in the last quarter.
+Ieq Capital LLC lifted its holdings in shares of Kimberly-Clark by 15.0% in the third quarter.
+Ieq Capital LLC now owns 22,710 shares of the company’s stock worth $3,008,000 after buying an additional 2,968 shares in the last quarter.
+Finally, Seeyond lifted its holdings in shares of Kimberly-Clark by 6.5% in the second quarter.
+Seeyond now owns 33,870 shares of the company’s stock worth $4,531,000 after buying an additional 2,077 shares in the last quarter.
+72.68% of the stock is currently owned by institutional investors and hedge funds.

 Kimberly-Clark Corp. engages in the manufacture and marketing of products made from natural or synthetic fibers.
 It operates through the following segments: Personal Care, Consumer Tissue, and K-C Professional (KCP).
 The Personal Care segment offers disposable diapers, training and youth pants, swim pants, baby wipes, feminine and incontinence care products, and other related products.